MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsExternalAccessPolicy.md

    The following parameters are not applicable to Skype for Business Online/Microsoft Teams: Description, EnableXmppAccess, Force, Identity, Instance, PipelineVariable, and Tenant

 5. (Microsoft Teams Only) Communicate with people who are using Teams with an account that's not managed by an organization.
-This policy only applies if Teams Consumer Federation has been enabled at the tenant level using the cmdlet [Set-CsTenantFederationConfiguration](/powershell/module/teams/set-cstenantfederationconfiguration) or Teams Admin Center under the External Access setting.
+This policy only applies if Teams Consumer Federation has been enabled at the tenant level using the cmdlet [Set-CsTenantFederationConfiguration](/powershell/module/teams/set-cstenantfederationconfiguration) or Teams admin center under the External Access setting.

 After an external access policy has been created, you can use the `Set-CsExternalAccessPolicy` cmdlet to change the property values of that policy.
 For example, by default the global policy does not allow users to communicate with people who have accounts with a federated organization.